thilbig/carrera-wifi/readme.md

 ## Hardware
 Of course, you need the hardware to communicate with the Carrera track using their serial protocol.
 The needed circuit diagrams can be found as [fritzing](https://fritzing.org/) files in the `pcb` folder.
-I love to use ESP32 controllers for my projects, especially the `Wemos Mini D1 ESP32 Kit`.
+I love to use ESP32 controllers for my projects, especially the Wemos Mini D1 ESP32 Kit.
 To avoid the additional and unneeded drill holes there is a second diagram using placeholders instead the ESP32 kit.
-I don't have much experience designing circuit diagrams, so I like to use separated modules for the single tasks.
+I don't have much experience designing circuit diagrams, but I like to use separated modules for the single tasks.
 So this is why I used a kit to level shift the logical signals from 3.3V to 5V.
 I am sure there are better and more efficient ways to accomplish that.
 But hey, it works.

-To connect the board to the Carrera track a so called mini din connector is needed, they look similar to the ps2 cables used by old keyboards ore mouses but differ in the number of connected pins.
+To connect the board to the CCU a so called "mini din connector" is needed, they look similar to the ps2 cables used by old keyboards ore mouses but differ in the number of connected pins.
 A very good description of the connector and the usages of each of the pins can be found [here](http://slotbaer.de/carrera-digital-124-132/10-cu-rundenzaehler-protokoll.html) (german).
-This excellent page also describes the serial and the bluetooth protocol, so my work is based on the researches of Stephan Heß aka slotbaer.
+This excellent page also describes the serial and the bluetooth protocol, so my work is based on the researches described by Stephan Heß aka slotbaer.
 Slotbaer also warns that if the wrong pins are used it may happen that the serial pin gets directly connected to the supply voltage which will damage the Control Unit.
 So pay attention when wiring the hardware, I am not responsible if anything goes wrong!

 I used some parts that do not belong to the default fritzing library.
-It may be necessary to add them to your library on your one.
+It may be necessary to add them to your library on your own.
 They can be found here:

 * Wemos ESP32: [here](https://forum.fritzing.org/t/doit-esp32-devkit-v1-30-pin/8443/4)